Medically reviewed by Kathleen Gaines, MSN, RN, BA, CBC on 1/03/2022

 - Pennsylvania - 30 CEUs every two years

 Part Seven Where Can I Learn More About Becoming a Hospice Nurse?

 Hospice nursing is a specialty area that is unique, and nurses who are interested in pursuing this career can learn more about the role by seeking guidance from the numerous organizations, societies and agencies that support this specialized field.
 These include:

-- National Hospice and Palliative Nurses Organization
+- Hospice and Palliative Care Nurses Association

 - National Hospice and Palliative Care Organization